Bornface-Sonye/Bornface-Sonye/README.md

 ### Steps

 First visit https://github.com/Bornface-Sonye/Bornface-Sonye to navigate to my project folder and clone the project to your local directory in your local machine.
-The you can follow as shown below:-.
+Then you can follow the procedures as shown below:-.
-Note this project belongs to a student so corrections are welcomed !
+Note that this project is for learning purposes, so corrections are welcomed !

 1. **DepLogin**
    - Enforcers log in as department member through the provided link.